barryclark/jekyll-now/README.md

 # Jekyll Now

-Jekyll Now is an effort to make it easier to create your Jekyll blog by eliminating a lot of the up front setup (particularly the frustrating bits!).
+Jekyll Now makes it easier to create your Jekyll blog, by eliminating a lot of the up front setup (particularly the frustrating bits!).

 - No need to touch the command line
 - No need to install/configure ruby, rvm/rbenv, ruby gems (my favorite part!)